 The Kingdom of heaven is within.
 Stop obscuring it with the heavy clouds of shame.

-This is an excerpt from the forthcoming book on Evolutionary Relationships.
+This is an excerpt from Jason's forthcoming book on Evolutionary Relationships from the #RelationshipContinuum section.